Star-Academy/codestar-internship/Projects/Frontend/PhaseF10-Advanced-Angular/issue-template-PhaseF10.md

-This issue template is based of [PhaseF10-PhaseF10-Advanced-Angular.md](./PhaseF10-PhaseF10-Advanced-Angular.md) contents.
+This issue template is based of [PhaseF10-Advanced-Angular.md](./PhaseF10-Advanced-Angular.md) contents.
 Go to [Issue Repo](https://github.com/Star-Academy/codestar-intern-issues/issues/new/choose) and click on Get started for this phase.

 - [ ] Introduction
+- [ ] Learning
   - [ ] Angular
     - [ ] Routing
     - [ ] Two-Way Binding